 The 1771 gambrel roof jail was replaced in 1806 by a stone jail, and a large brick jail was constructed in 1828 at the site of the present Ipswich Town hall.
-Observations of the roof construction in this house proves that this is not the 1771 building.
-The age of the house appears to be pre-18th Century, leaving open the possibility that it is the undocumented 1684 jail.
+Observations of the roof construction in this house prove that this is not the 1771 building.
+The age of the house appears to be pre-18th Century, leaving open the possibility that it is the undocumented 1684 jail or the home of Richard Kimball.
 It bears some resemblance to the 1690 jail in Barnstable, still standing.

 Isaac Lord, son of Nathaniel Lord and Elizabeth Day, was born July 29, 1753 in Ipswich.
 He married Susanna July 27, 1776.
 Their children were Isaac, born 1777; Joseph, born 1778; Nathaniel, born 1780; Levi, born 1784.
 Isaac Lord died September 06, 1828 in Ipswich, and Sussanna died April 06, 1841 in Ipswich.
 The home has been in the extended Lord family since 1771.
 It was acquired by Rupert Kilgour and his wife Marion Lord in 1973, apparently from Viola Lord, and was placed on the market in 2017.

 Thomas Franklin Waters wrote that Isaac Lord purchased the ancient Richard Kimball house on this lot in 1784.
 In 1805 his neighbor on the north, Elizabeth Lord, sold him part of her land, adjoining.
 Waters does not indicate the date or nature of construction of this house: